Andrew-Pelham/enigma-rpg/docs/SRD.md

 Start your game with a conversation.
 Talk about what players want out of the game, what you want, and where those ideas overlap.
 Those overlaps are likely where everyone is going to have the most fun.
 At the very least you should work together to establish the tone of your shared story.
 Talk about this stuff too, so that everyone is clear of the specifics.

 Talk during the game too.
-Encourage players to share ideas and give input into [*Scenes*](#scenes), objectives, and the challenges characters face.
+Encourage players to share ideas and give input into [*Encounters*](#encounters), objectives, and the challenges characters face.
 If you need to clarify ideas, themes or issues then do that.

 #### Listening is Good FIXME: remove FU